-"These supports may serve to reinforce skills or lessons taught in school, therapy or other settings, but are not intended to supplant services provided in school or other settings or to be provided when the child would typically be in school but for the parent's choice to home-school the child.
-Each child's plan must document that these services do not include special education and related services defined in the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) that are available to the individual beneficiary through a local education agency."

-- While the autism insurance benefit legislation for private insurance companies contains no "supplement but not supplant" language, the IDEA FAPE mandate nonetheless stands as a district obligation. - For many preschool-age children, special education needs (i.e. FAPE) are addressed in an ECSE program scheduled for less than a traditional full school day.
+- Public Insurance MSA Bulletin 15-59 states that Medicaid ABA services are intended to supplement and not supplant an offer of FAPE: - "These supports may serve to reinforce skills or lessons taught in school, therapy or other settings, but are not intended to supplant services provided in school or other settings or to be provided when the child would typically be in school but for the parent's choice to home-school the child.
+Each child's plan must document that these services do not include special education and related services defined in the Individuals with Disabilities Education Improvement Act (IDEA) of 2004 that are available to the individual beneficiary through a local education agency." - Private Insurance While the autism insurance benefit legislation for private insurance companies contains no "supplement but not supplant" language, it is important to note that: - 1.
+The IDEA FAPE mandate nonetheless stands as a district obligation. - The Behavior Analyst Certification Board (BACB) document ABA Treatment of ASD: Practice Guidelines for Healthcare Funders and Managers (Second Edition 2014) endorses that "coverage of ABA treatment for ASD by healthcare funders and managers should not supplant responsibilities of educational or governmental entities". - For many preschool-age children, special education needs (i.e. FAPE) are addressed in an ECSE program scheduled for less than a traditional full school day.
 If this is the case, it is possible for the parent to schedule supplementary ABA treatment/intervention outside of the ECSE school day.
 Nonetheless there are some parents who might still pursue private autism insurance-based ABA treatment during ECSE program time as a matter of convenience (e.g., the parent is working and unable to transport the child to the ABA provider). - Failure to make an offer of a FAPE could result in district exposure for a potential due process hearing for up to two years from the onset of the failure.
-Therefore, in all circumstances, the IEP Team must take care to: - Assure that the IEP offer of FAPE is reasonably calculated to support the child's progress on goals and objectives developed to meet the child's unique disability-related needs; - 2.
-Avoid the temptation to count on autism insurance-based ABA treatment/intervention as a way to reduce the school-funded FAPE program, services, or costs; and/or - 3.
+Therefore, in all circumstances, the IEP Team must take care to: - 1.
+Assure that the IEP offer of FAPE is reasonably calculated to support the child's progress on goals and objectives developed to meet the child's unique disability-related needs; - Avoid the temptation to count on autism insurance-based ABA treatment/intervention as a way to reduce the school-funded FAPE program, services, or costs; and/or - 3.
 Avoid the temptation to "bargain" an IEP that trades needed intensity (frequency and/or time of programs and services) to satisfy a parent request.
-If the parent request for push-in or pull-out autism insurancebased ABA treatment is made during the IEP process, documentation of any refusal is made as part of the prior written notice. - Note: There may be some preschool-age children with autism spectrum disorder for whom FAPE requires more intensive special education intervention that may approximate a traditional 6-hour school day.
+If the parent request for push-in or pull-out autism insurancebased ABA treatment is made during the IEP process, documentation of any refusal is made as part of the prior written notice. - Note: There may be some preschool-age children with ASD for whom FAPE requires more intensive special education intervention that may approximate a traditional 6-hour school day.
 Scenario 2 (next page) details potential implications associated with parents seeking autism insurance-based ABA treatment during the school day in this situation.